sophiayk20/sophiayk20.github.io/index.md

         </p>
         <p>
         My email is sophiayk20 [at] gmail [dot] com.
         My profiles will be available at: <a href="">Google Scholar</a>, <a href="https://openreview.net/profile?id=~Yeeun_Kang1">OpenReview</a>, and <a href="">ACL Anthology</a>.
         </p>
     </div>
 </div>

 ## News
-- **[7/9/2024]**: My first paper is accepted to the **Student Research Workshop** at **ACL main conference 2024**.
-I am also offered a travel grant for attending ACL.
+- **[7/9/2024]**: **My first paper** was accepted to the **Student Research Workshop** at **ACL main conference 2024**.
+I was also offered a travel grant for attending ACL in person.
 Beyond excited to be in Bangkok, Thailand!

-- **[6/26/2024]**: 4 other team members (from the U.S., China, India, and Vietnam) and I at MBZUAI UGRIP received the best team award from Professor Timothy Baldwin, provost of MBZUAI.
+- **[6/26/2024]**: 4 other team members (from the U.S., China, India, and Vietnam) and I at MBZUAI UGRIP received the best team award from Professor Timothy Baldwin, Provost of MBZUAI.
 We ranked first out of 9 ML/CV/NLP teams for research content of our project on multilingual, multitask statement tuning of encoder models.

 - **[6/6/2024]**: I was accepted to **Interspeech YFRSW 2024**.
-I am offered a scholarship to attend and present my speech processing research at Interspeech 2024 in Kos, Greece.
+I was offered a scholarship to attend and present my speech processing research at Interspeech 2024 in Kos, Greece.

 ## Publications